d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-data-set.md

 ## Summary

 * Subsampling attempts to minimize the impact of high-frequency words on the training of a word embedding model.
-* We can pad examples of different lengths to create mini-batches with examples of all the same length and use mask variables to distinguish between padding and non-padding elements, so that only non-padding elements participate in the calculation of the loss function.
+* We can pad examples of different lengths to create minibatches with examples of all the same length and use mask variables to distinguish between padding and non-padding elements, so that only non-padding elements participate in the calculation of the loss function.

 ## Exercises

-* We use the `batchify` function to specify the mini-batch reading method in the `DataLoader` instance and print the shape of each variable in the first batch read.
+* We use the `batchify` function to specify the minibatch reading method in the `DataLoader` instance and print the shape of each variable in the first batch read.
 How should these shapes be calculated?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/4356)